 Apparent Violations

 The Complaint System also addresses apparent violations.
-If ES Merit staff has reason to believe, or receives information regarding a suspected violation of employment-related laws or ES regulations by an employer, staff must document the suspected violation as an apparent violation, using ETA Form 8429 and refer the violation to the appropriate ES Supervisory staff to ensure that it is documented in the Complaint System Log.
-Once the apparent violation is documented, the ES Supervisory staff will ensure the apparent violation is received by the Complaint System representative, who then:
+If ES staff has reason to believe, or receives information regarding a suspected violation of employment-related laws or ES regulations by an employer, staff must document the suspected violation as an apparent violation, using ETA Form 8429 and refer the violation to the appropriate Workforce Solutions Office Supervisory staff to ensure that it is documented in the Complaint System Log.
+Once the apparent violation is documented, the Workforce Solutions Office Supervisory staff will ensure the apparent violation is received by the CSR, who then:

 attempts informal resolution following the same process used to resolve MSFW complaints regarding employment-related laws for employers who have filed a job order with the Workforce Solutions Office during the previous 12 months; or